OliverPalm/Personal-Website/README.md

     * Bio
     * Projects tab
     * Link to CV
-    * link to ass socials
+    * link to all socials